Geometro-thermodynamics of tidal charged black holes

 \subsection{Poincar\'e stability analysis}

-In this subsection we address the issue of microcanonical stability of the tidal charged BH by using the so-called Poincaré method (see \textit{e.g.\ }~ \cite{ArcTell, Kaburaki, Katz}) which has been used to decide whether critical phenomena or change of stability occurs in BH systems by plotting a conjugacy diagram (with a conjugacy parameter, in our case the inverse temperature, plotted against a control parameter, in our case the mass) and analyze the change in the convexity/concavity of the curve around any occuring "turning point".
+In this subsection we address the issue of microcanonical stability of the tidal charged BH by using the so-called Poincar\'e method (see \textit{e.g.\ }~ \cite{ArcTell, Kaburaki, Katz}) which has been used to decide whether critical phenomena or change of stability occurs in BH systems.
+The method is based on analyzing a conjugacy diagram (with a conjugacy parameter, in our case the inverse temperature, plotted against a control parameter, in our case the mass) by monitoring the change in the convexity/concavity of the curve around any occuring "turning point".
 According to this method there is a change of stability whenever the concavity/convexity of the curve changes at a turning point.

-We plot the conjugacy diagram of the tidal charged BH for $q=0.25\,$\ on Fig 4.
+We plot the conjugacy diagram of the tidal charged BH for $q=0.25\,$\ in Fig \ref{Poincare}.
 In the extremal limit, at $m=0.5$, the curve goes to infinity.
 The Davies point where the heat capacity diverges \cite{Davies} is at $m=0.577$.
-As the curve has no turning point at all, according to the Poincaré method there is no change of stability in any point, in particular neither in the Davies point.
+As the curve has no turning point at all, according to the Poincar\'e method there is no change of stability in any point, in particular neither in the Davies point.